hoangnv-bkhn/grive/grive/docs/readme.txt

             * -xs
                 Restore Grive to the default.

-            * -config : Gives option to edit the configuration file on which automatic upload and download works Sync Directory: The directory where the files are downloaded and uploaded, relative to home directory (e.g. for "~/Documents/sync_grive", can input "Documents/sync_grive" or absolute path) (Default is "sync_grive" directory in you Documents folder) Synchronous Cycle: Integer in range 1 ~ 60 (Default is '1')
-                Run at startup: [Y/N]
+            * -c : Gives option to edit the configuration file Sync Folder: The directory where the files are synchronized (e.g. for "~/Documents/sync_grive", can input "Documents/sync_grive" or absolute path) (Default is "sync_grive" directory in your Documents folder) Synchronous Cycle (Minute): Integer in range 1 ~ 60 (Default is '1' minute) Network Speed Limitation: Integer in range 1 ~ 102400 KB/s (Default upload (download) is False) Run at startup: [Y/N]
                     'Y' Start up with the system and vise versa (Default is 'Y')